saifscripts/ridex-client/README.md

 ## Introduction

-RiderX offers an intuitive booking system for renting bikes, managing rentals, and applying discounts to rentals.
+RideX offers an intuitive booking system for renting bikes, managing rentals, and applying discounts to rentals.

 ## Project Description